RaspiManu/MMM-FrameLight/README.md

 ## Special Thanks

-This chapter mentions people without whom the realisation of this project would not have been possible.
+This chapter mentions people without whom the realization of this project would not have been possible.
 Thank you!

 - [ViatorisBaculum](https://github.com/ViatorisBaculum) (co-creator of MMM-FrameLight, js genius)